ringerc/postupload/doc/README-DEPLOY.txt

 --------------------------

-The simplest and most direct easiest way to set up access control, so all authenticated users have admin access and no guests have it, is to use the Glassfish admin console to check the "Default Principal To Role Mapping" option in :
+The simplest and most direct easiest way to set up access control, so all authenticated users have admin access and no guests have it, is to add user(s) who should have access to the POSTUPLOAD_ADMIN group that's automatically defined by postupload.

-  Configurations->server-config->Security
-then add user(s) who should have access to the POSTUPLOAD_ADMIN group.
-If you want to grant access to all allowed users, add POSTUPLOAD_ADMIN to the "assign groups" list in:
+If you want to grant access to all allowed users, open the admin console (http://localhost:4848) and add POSTUPLOAD_ADMIN to the "assign groups" list
+in:
   Configurations->server-config->Security->Realms->file
 so all users get membership of the group.

+If you don't have any users, you'll want to create one or more users in the file realm so you can use them to log in.

 If you need anything more sophisticated, you'll need to mess with role mappings in the application's glassfish-web.xml .
 See the Glassfish administration manual.